Apr 15, 2019

 By the end of the first month I could do a backflip into a foam pit, with about a foot and a half (half a metre) of height variance.

-By this time, I felt confident that I would be able to do a backflip by the end of the second month.
+I then felt confident I would be able to do a backflip by the end of the second month.

-One thing that I’ll mention here is that as soon as I started training the actual backflips directly, I was amazed at how sore my abs were.
+One thing I’ll mention is that as soon as I started training the actual backflips directly, I was amazed at how sore my abs were.

 I disproportionately trained my legs/glutes/hamstrings, thinking that backflips were all about how much height you could get.
 But the weak spot that was highlighted for me, in training my backflip directly, was my core strength.